znsio/perfiz/README.md

 * Gatling and Karate-Gatling
 * Docker and Docker-Compose
 * Grafana
-* InfluxDB and Prometheus (More on this later)
+* Prometheus Time Series DB
-* Prometheus / Telegraf
+* Hooks for CAdvisor and NodeExporter

 ### Why